Cystoisospora belli

 15. Doumbo O, Rossignol JF, Pichard E, et al. Nitazoxanide in the treatment of cryptosporidial diarrhea and other intestinal parasitic infections associated with acquired immunodeficiency syndrome in tropical Africa.
 Am J Trop Med Hyg.
 1997;56(6):637-9.
 [PMID:9230795]

 Comment: An early study suggested activity against I. belli with nitazoxanide.
-Note failure with this drug also cited in the literature.
+Note failure with this drug is also cited in the literature.

 16. Lindsay DS, Dubey JP, Toivio-Kinnucan MA, et al. Examination of extraintestinal tissue cysts of Isospora belli.
 J Parasitol.
 1997;83(4):620-5.
 [PMID:9267401]